-The Journal of Ecological Anthropology (JEA), ISSN 1528-6509, is a peer-reviewed interdisciplinary forum for innovative exploration of the interface between humans and their sociocultural and biophysical environments.
+The Journal of Ecological Anthropology (JEA), ISSN 1528-6509, is a double-blind peer-reviewed interdisciplinary forum for innovative exploration of the interface between humans and their sociocultural and biophysical environments.
 Subject areas include, but are not limited to, historical ecology, anthropology of development and conservation, evolution of human ecosystems, indigenous and local knowledge, ethnoecology, ecology of health, wellness, and nutrition, environmental change, resources management, multi-species relations, anthropology of food and agriculture, nature and society, political ecology, socio-ecological systems, paleoecology, complex systems, primate socioecology, and information ecology.

-Current Issue: Volume 17, Issue 1 (2014)
+Current Issue: Volume 19, Issue 1 (2017)

 Disease Introduction by Aboriginal Humans in North America and the Pleistocene Extinction

 Home Garden Diversity of the Tahuayo Region, Peru

 Daniel Bauer, Duncan Taylor, and Nelly Pinedo Alvarado

 Personal History Ethnography in Environmental Anthropology: A Methodological Case Study